Zapotec peoples

 The Zapotec (Valley Zapotec: Bën za) are an Indigenous people of Mexico.
 Their population is primarily concentrated in the southern state of Oaxaca, but Zapotec communities also exist in neighboring states.
 The present-day population is estimated at 400,000 to 650,000, many of whom are monolingual in one of the Native Zapotec languages and dialects.

-In pre-Columbian times, the Zapotec civilization was one of the highly developed cultures of Mesoamerica that had a Zapotec writing system.
+In pre-Columbian times, the Zapotec civilization was one of the highly developed cultures of Mesoamerica that had a unique writing system.

 Many people of Zapotec ancestry have emigrated to the United States over several decades.
 They maintain their own social organizations in the Los Angeles and Central Valley areas of California.

 There are four basic groups of Zapotec: the istmeños, who live in the southern Isthmus of Tehuantepec; the serranos, who live in the northern mountains of the Sierra Madre de Oaxaca; the southern Zapotec, who live in the southern mountains of the Sierra Sur; and the Central Valley Zapotec, who live in and around the Valley of Oaxaca.

 Name

-The Zapotecs call themselves Bën Za, which means “People of the clouds” (Bën: People and Za: Cloud).
+The Zapotecs call themselves Bën Za, which means "People of the clouds" (Bën: People and Za: Cloud).

 For decades it was believed that the exonym Zapotec came from the Nahuatl tzapotēcah (singular tzapotēcatl), which means "inhabitants of the place of sapote".
 Recent studies carried out by UNAM argue that it may be a hybrid word and should be written Zapochteca or Zaapochteca and comes from "za / zaa" (cloud) and "pochteca" (merchant).